 Elia*, 25, Refugee from Morocco

-Elia: On Grindr, loads of men start conversations by calling me "master," because Arab men are seen as dominant in bed.
-That's why I decided not to have sex with white people anymore because I’m tired of being fetishized and made to feel like I’m only around to fulfill other people's sexual fantasies.
-And I don’t really go to gay bars anymore because I never feel comfortable.
-When I had just arrived in the Netherlands, I went to a gay bar, and a bunch of older guys there thought I'd be up for anything.
-They kept buying drinks, and they were touching me and demanded I come home with them—I don't want to be in that situation again.
+Elia: On Grindr, loads of men start conversations by calling me "master", because Arab men are seen as dominant in bed.
+That's why I decided not to have sex with white people any more, because I’m tired of being fetishised and made to feel like I’m only around to fulfil other people's sexual fantasies.
+And I don’t really go to gay bars any more, because I never feel comfortable.
+When I had just arrived in the Netherlands, I went to a gay bar and a bunch of older guys there thought I'd be up for anything.
+They kept buying drinks, they were touching me and demanded I come home with them – I don't want to be in that situation again.

 What's the weirdest thing you've experienced?

-When I was living in a refugee center in the northeast of the Netherlands, older white men would regularly drive to the camp just to try to sleep with refugees.
+When I was living in a refugee centre in the northeast of the Netherlands, older white men would regularly drive to the camp just to try and sleep with refugees.
 I've been harassed by a guy there for that reason.